PPS-dhor/bookbot/README.md

 # bookbot

+BookBot is my first [Boot.dev](https://www.boot.dev) project!

 A Python program that can analyze an entire book and print out an interesting statistical report

-BookBot is my first project with Boot.dev!